Skip to Main Content

 Light Up the Holidays

 LED lights are the most energy-efficient lighting option available, using up to 90% less energy than standard incandescent light bulbs.
-The initial investment is higher, but LEDs last up to 25% longer and you’ll have the lights for years to come.
+The initial investment is higher, but LEDs last up to 30 times longer than incandescent bulbs, so you’ll have the lights for years to come.
 BONUS: Because they use so little energy, you can connect as many as 25 LED light strings end to end without overloading a standard electrical circuit.

 Key Takeaways: